umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/index.md

 ### API Access

 In order to access the data for your Umbraco Headless project you need to provide a project identifier (Project Alias) via a HTTP Header or a Querystring parameter.
-The Project Alias is an http friendly version of the Project Name under your Umbraco Cloud account.
+The Project Alias is a http friendly version of the Project Name under your Umbraco Cloud account.

 #### Via a Umb-Project-Alias header